apache/flink-kubernetes-operator/examples/autoscaling/README.md

 This example contains two Flink applications showcasing the Flink Autoscaler capabilities:

-- `AutoscalingExample.java` with its accompanying `autoscaling.yaml` containing the `FlinkDeployment` definition
+- `AutoscalingExample.java` with its accompanying `autoscaling.yaml` containing the `FlinkDeployment` definition.
-- `LoadSimulationPipeline.java` with its accompanying `autoscaling-dynamic.yaml` containing the `FlinkDeployment` definition
+- `LoadSimulationPipeline.java` with its accompanying `autoscaling-dynamic.yaml` containing the `FlinkDeployment` definition.

 Both applications are packaged into a single fat jar, which is then included in a Docker image built from the provided `Dockerfile`.